What's an Rh factor blood test? Understand this important test that's done during pregnancy.

-Rh positive is the most common blood type.
-Having an Rh negative blood type is not an illness and usually does not affect your health.
-However, it can affect your pregnancy.
-Your pregnancy needs special care if you're Rh negative and your baby is Rh positive (Rh incompatibility).
+Rh positive is much more common than Rh negative.
+Having an Rh negative blood type is not an illness, and it usually does not affect your health.
+But it can affect pregnancy.
+Your pregnancy needs special care if you're Rh negative and your baby is Rh positive.
+That's called Rh incompatibility.
 A baby can inherit the Rh factor from either parent.

-Your health care provider will recommend a blood type and Rh factor screening test during your first prenatal visit.
-This will identify whether your blood cells carry the Rh factor protein.
+Your health care provider will advise that you have a blood type and Rh factor screening test during your first prenatal visit.
+This will show whether you are Rh positive or Rh negative.

-The antibodies produced aren't a problem during the first pregnancy.
-The concern is with your next pregnancy.
-If your next baby is Rh positive, these Rh antibodies can cross the placenta and damage the baby's red blood cells.
+If your next baby is Rh positive, the Rh antibodies can cross the placenta and damage the baby's red blood cells.
 This could lead to life-threatening anemia, a condition in which red blood cells are destroyed faster than the baby's body can replace them.
 Red blood cells are needed to carry oxygen throughout the body.

 If the antibody screen shows that you're already producing antibodies, an injection of Rh immune globulin won't help.
-Your baby will be carefully monitored.
-He or she might be given a blood transfusion through the umbilical cord during the pregnancy or immediately after delivery if necessary.
+Your baby will be carefully monitored during your pregnancy.
+The baby might be given a blood transfusion through the umbilical cord during pregnancy or immediately after delivery if necessary.